(Please hit the jump to recipe button above if you’re only here for the All-Natural Hand Sanitizer!)

 My Typical Disclaimer

 If you read along regularly, you’ve heard it before (and you’ll definitely hear it again).
 But while the health benefits are often unparalleled, essential oils are super potent little bottles of oil and should be used intelligently.
 Dilute them accordingly; test first if you’re unsure because they can cause skin reactions in sensitive individuals; keep them away from your eyes; do not ingest (there is some controversy here, but several are definitely toxic); and if pregnant or nursing always check with your doctor first.
-Also use care with children.
+Also exercise extra caution with children.
 These oil choices were selected with children in mind and are “kid-safe” when properly diluted.
 Also, be sure you’re buying 100% pure essential oils because those bottles of fragrance oils carry none of the same health benefits.

 - ¼ cup witch hazel